What is the Venice Biennale?

 And if it is Getting too Much for You to Stay in Venice…

 … take the boat for an evening trip to Burano.
 In the evening, most of the day visitors have left and you can enjoy this beautiful colourful town.
-Stay tuned for my post about my evening trip to Burano!
+Read more about my evening trip to Burano here!